-Great North Road Solar Park
+Great North Road Solar and Biodiversity Park

 Elements Green is developing proposals for a new solar and energy storage park located to the northwest of Newark-on-Trent, Nottinghamshire.